Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ![alt text](/img/posts/accommodation.png "Elysee Price by Accommodation Size")

+Zooming back out, I thought it made sense to look at pricing trends over time for the **Paris** market.
+So I aggregated the data at the yearly level and got the count of listings so we could see how many new listings entered the market each year.
+* I wanted to see if the regulations had any impact on new hosts entering the market.

-Finally, I created a time series to look at the average price and the number of listings over time at the yearly level.
+I also aggregated average price of listings at the yearly level.
+* For the same reason, I wanted to see if there were market reactions to the 2015 hosting regulations.

 ``` python
 # Create a time-series dataset